-I’ve been using my current travel checklist religiously as a blueprint for the past three years, and I’ve never had the need to make any modifications.
-The length of your journey matters not; I’ve battle-tested this checklist when I was traveling in Europe for two months, and it never raised any problems.
+I’ve been using the checklist religiously for the past three years.
+It was first battle-tested when I was traveling in Europe for two months, and I’ve used it on every trip since.

 - phone charger